Upper cluster structure on Kac--Moody Richardson varieties: Introduction

 Both \cite{CGG+} and \cite{GLSS2} establish the cluster structure on open braid varieties first, and deduce the cluster structure on open Richardson varieties as special cases.
 It is not known whether open Richardson varieties can be identified with open braid varieties in the Kac--Moody setting in general, so approaches in \cites{CGG+, GLSS2} do not carry to the Kac--Moody setting.
 Let us also mention that there has been attempts by Kashiwara--Kim--Oh--Park \cite{KKOP} generalizing Leclerc's categorical construction to the Kac--Moody setting.

-If $G$ is reductive, our initial cluster seed $\bfs(v,\bfw)$ (Definition~\ref{RichardsonSeedDefi}) is the same as the one constructed in \cites{CGG+, Men22}, which is expected to be same as the seed in \cite{GLSS2} via explicit isomorphisms.
+If $G$ is reductive, our initial cluster seed $\bfs(v,\bfw)$ (Definition~\ref{RichardsonSeedDefi}) is the same as the one constructed in \cites{CGG+, Men22, GLSS2} (see \cite{CGG+25} for the comparison).
 The construction of our cluster seed is motivated by the construction of M\'enard \cite{Men22} in the reductive simply-laced case.
 We simplify and generalize M\'enard's construction to the Kac--Moody setting.
 Moreover, we give a geometric explanation for each step in the seed construction.